CosmosContracts/docs/governance/pinning-code.md

-Pinning a code ID adds it to validators' cach.
+Pinning a code ID adds it to validators' cache.
 In effect, this removes startup fees associated with invoking contracts that use that code ID.

 ## Querying pinned code